alexdlaird/amazon-orders/docs/troubleshooting.rst

 something else.

 To see what the effected page looks like, `enable debug mode`_, then rerun your code.
-Running in ``debug`` mode saves parsed HTML files locally for you so you can inspect the DOM and compare it to the parsing code within ``amazon-orders``.
+Running in ``debug`` mode will save parsed HTML files locally for you so that you can inspect the DOM and compare it to the parsing code within ``amazon-orders``.
 This may give you some insight in to what changed.
-In ``amazon-orders``, look for code that uses `BeautifulSoup's CSS select() methods <https://www.crummy.com/software/BeautifulSoup/bs4/doc/#css-selectors-through-the-css-property>`_. selector strings used by ``amazon-orders`` are defined in variables in :class:`~amazonorders.selectors.Selectors`.
+In ``amazon-orders``, look for code that uses `BeautifulSoup's CSS select() methods <https://www.crummy.com/software/BeautifulSoup/bs4/doc/#css-selectors-through-the-css-property>`_.

+More advanced troubleshooting can be done by extending :class:`~amazonorders.selectors.Selectors` and :class:`~amazonorders.constants.Constants`, for instance to try different CSS selectors for parsing a field.
+When these classes are extended, use ``AmazonOrdersConfig.selectors_class`` and  ``AmazonOrdersConfig.constants_class`` to provide override classes.

 If you identify the issue, please `submit a bug report <https://github.com/alexdlaird/amazon-orders/issues/new?assignees=&labels=bug&projects=&template=bug-report.yml>`_.
 If you're able to resolve the issue, please `also submit a PR <https://github.com/alexdlaird/amazon-orders/compare>`_